Estimated reading time: 9 minutes

 Algebra: The Language of Engineering

-Algebra is like the grammar of engineering.
-It’s the way we express relationships between different quantities using symbols and equations.
-Think of it as a powerful tool to solve problems and make calculations.
+Algebra is, in fact, like the grammar of engineering.
+It’s essentially the way we express relationships between different quantities using symbols and equations.
+Moreover, think of it as a powerful tool that enables us to solve problems and make calculations with precision.

 Key Topics: